-Dennis Keene resides in Wilder with Brenda, his wife of 30 years, and their two daughters, Kelly age 22, and Kylie age 20.
-He has spent his entire life in the district he represents.
+Dennis Keene resides in Wilder with Brenda, his wife of 34 years, and the couple has two daughters, Kelly and Kylie.
+Dennis has lived his entire life in the district he represents.

 Dennis was born in Dayton, and spent his childhood years growing up in Newport, right in the district he now represents.
 During his teen years, he lived on a 14-acre farm on Johns Hills Road, located almost exactly at second base of NKU’s current baseball diamond.